 The Authority adopted the provisions of Governmental Accounting Standards Board Statement No. 68 - Accounting and Financial Reporting for Pensions as of December 31, 2013.
-The adoption resulted in the recognition of net pension liabilities of \$563,443 and deferred inflows of \$663,706, and deferred outflows of \$186,543 in the Authorities statement of net position.

-Investments were liquidated during the current year and the proceeds were used to purchase River Spirit Expo electrical boxes, perimeter fencing, demolish the north end of the grandstands, update electric in the Oklahoma Ford Dealers Barn, and remodel the box office and the simulcast building.
+Investments were liquidated and the proceeds were used to remodel the box office and the simulcast building.